chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/grafx-genie/index.md

 ![image](genie1.png)

-And ask Genie what functionality you need in your Smart Template
+Ask Genie what functionality you need in your Smart Template

 ![image](genie2.png)